 Buyers online are usually convinced they can get a better deal elsewhere and so they set off in the search.
 Offer them a best price match guarantee and it allays fears they could be missing out.
 If you promise the best prices on the market, why would they go elsewhere to see if they can find better value?

 People leave carts abandoned for all sorts of reasons and some simply forget to come back.
 So, send them an email to remind them that their purchase is still only a click away.

 People have questions about purchases and your aim should be to answer these queries as quick as possible.
 A live chat is the best way to do this, giving immediate answers that email simply can’t match.

 When making any purchase online, people need to know that they’re doing so in a secure and safe way.
 So, you absolutely must have SSL protection in place.
 The protection offered by accepting major credit cards and PayPal is also essential for boosting conversion.

 You need to make sure that the user experience is as smooth as possible.
 That means there should be no questions or issues with the customer journey.
 The buttons and calls to action must be easy to find, and you should try not to bombard the customer with too much information, busy designs, and too much text.
 You need to try and avoid distracting them from the matter at hand – making the sale.

-The main drawback about buying online is that you can’t physically touch or handle the object in question.
+The main drawback of buying online is that you can’t physically touch or handle the object in question.
 So, you need to provide as many details about the product as possible.
-Give its dimensions, a full description and colour photos with zoom and 360-degree options.
-Give pictures of variants and different colours, and add reviews and comments from other users about an expected size and more.
+Give its dimensions, a full description, and color photos with zoom and 360-degree options.
+Give pictures of variants and different colors, and add reviews and comments from other users about an expected size and more.